 4. It increases vitamin D levels

 Vitamin D is so important for children and adults alike.
-The best source of vitamin D is sunlight so spending time outdoors naturally helps boost vitamin D levels.
+The best source of this essential vitamin is sunlight so spending time outdoors naturally helps boost vitamin D levels.
 Vitamin D is important for healthy bone, teeth and muscle development.

 5. It can improve problem-solving skills and increase the ability to assess risks